How Bitcoin Really Works (5 minute read)

 Bitcoin addresses are weird looking strings like:

-bc1qtxsjjjgupnccn2czvwaj5x3szc4hw75nc53hm8 or 16t8xf4MG1mHoKU1AbpT5QGKDfj5UYg1W5 or 3CwT3oXQVtwYwBGnsRVd1Juj2gqBxsfNpv
+bc1qtxsjjjgupnccn2czvwaj5×3szc4hw75nc53hm8 or 16t8xf4MG1mHoKU1AbpT5QGKDfj5UYg1W5 or 3CwT3oXQVtwYwBGnsRVd1Juj2gqBxsfNpv

-A bitcoin block contains a bunch of data:
+A Bitcoin block contains a bunch of data:

-- It contains a whole bunch of transactions, each of which is verified to be a valid one.
+It contains a whole bunch of transactions, each of which is verified to be a valid one.
 The first transaction in it is called the coinbase transaction.
 The coinbase transaction rewards newly issued coins and fees paid in all the other transactions in that block to the discoverer of the block.
 People who discover blocks are referred to colloquially as ‘miners.’
-All bitcoins in circulation come into circulation by being rewarded to miners.
-No other bitcoins exist.
+All Bitcoins in circulation come into circulation by being rewarded to miners.
+No other Bitcoins exist.

-- It also contains a verifiable cryptographic fingerprint or digest of all these transactions (called a merkle root).
+It also contains a verifiable cryptographic fingerprint or digest of all these transactions (called a merkle root).

-- It contains the cryptographic fingerprint of the previous block — to prove that it was created only after the previous block was created.
-This is what chains this block to the previous block to create the famous “blockchain”.
+It contains the cryptographic fingerprint of the previous block — to prove that it was created only after the previous block was created.
+This is what chains this block to the previous block to create the famous “blockchain.”

 It contains a current date and time.

-- It contains a couple of other small pieces of data (a version number and a target).
+It contains a couple of other small pieces of data (a version number and a target).

-- Finally, it contains a special number called a ‘nonce’.
-Nonce is short for “number used once”.
+Finally, it contains a special number called a ‘nonce.’
+Nonce is short for “number used once.”
 This nonce is used to prove that this block meets the proof-of-work requirements at the time of its creation.
 Every node can run this block through the fingerprinting algorithm (called SHA256) and check that the resulting number is smaller than the maximum allowed at the time (the target), thus making the block valid according to the rules of Bitcoin.

 Miners work to discover nonces that satisfy the proof of work requirements for the newest block to be added to the blockchain.
 This is basically just guesswork like guessing numbers in a giant lottery.
 The harder they try — that is, the more guesses they make — the sooner they’ll discover valid nonces to blocks and the faster they’ll produce blocks and be rewarded.

 With just the above mechanisms, Bitcoin runs.

 People who have bitcoins, or fractions of them, can send them to anyone else who provides them an address.
-They prepare a valid transaction and send it to any other node on the network and that node sends it out to others and it quickly ends up on every node, where each one ensures that it is in fact valid.
+They prepare a valid transaction and send it to any other node on the network, and that node sends it out to others, and it quickly ends up on every node, where each one ensures that it is, in fact, valid.

-Sooner or later, one of them finds a valid nonce and shares the whole block with other nodes who then send it out to others and it quickly ends up on every node, where each one ensures that it is in fact valid.
+Sooner or later, one of them finds a valid nonce and shares the whole block with other nodes, who then send it out to others, and it quickly ends up on every node, where each one ensures that it is, in fact, valid.
 Everybody adds this block to their identical copy of the blockchain as soon as they verify its validity.